 Talent cutting the retinas.

-Talent washing the pieces with Ringer’s medium.
+B Talent washing the pieces with Ringer’s medium.

 After the second wash, let the pieces of retina fall to the bottom of the tube and remove the media [1].
 Treat the retinal pieces with a solution of trypsin for 20 minutes at 37 degrees Celsius [2].

-Talent removing the media.
+Talent removing the media. (use 4.1.2)

 Talent adding trypsin solution to the pieces.

-After 10 minutes, disperse the trypsin solution by successive suction [1].
-Discharge using a Pasteur pipette and check for dissociation of the retinal pieces [2].
+After 10 20 minutes, disperse the trypsin solution by successive suction [1].
+Discharge using a pipette and check for dissociation of the retinal pieces [2].
 Stop the reaction by adding culture media supplemented with 10% inactivated foetal calf serum [3].

 Talent dispersing the trypsin.